ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyAutopilotProf.rst

 IBasicManeuverStrategyAutopilotProf
 ===================================

-.. py:class:: IBasicManeuverStrategyAutopilotProf
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyAutopilotProf

    object

    Interface used to access options for the Autopilot - Vertical Plane Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyAutopilotProf

 Overview
 --------